rpbedu02/RPBedu/README.md

 Legal & Connect: Includes Terms of Service, Privacy Policy, and contact/feedback sections.

+## Test the App

+You can test the app directly from the Github page https://rpbedu02.github.io/RPBedu/

 ## Installation

 To run the RPBedu WebApp locally or deploy it, follow these steps: